 The Small Area Health Insurance Estimates (SAHIE) program was created to develop model-based estimates of health insurance coverage for counties and states.
 This program builds on the work of the Small Area Income and Poverty Estimates (SAIPE) program.
-Data on health insurance coverage for all counties are not currently available elsewhere.
+SAHIE is only source of single-year health insurance coverage estimates for all U.S. counties.

 This program is partially funded by the Centers for Disease Control and Prevention's (CDC), National Breast and Cervical Cancer Early Detection Program (NBCCEDP).
 The CDC have a congressional mandate to provide screening services for breast and cervical cancer to low-income, uninsured, and underserved women through the NBCCEDP.
 Most state NBCCEDP programs define low-income as 200 or 250 percent of the poverty threshold.
 Also included are IPR categories relevant to the Affordable Care Act (ACA).
 In 2014, the ACA will help families gain access to health care by allowing Medicaid to cover families with incomes less than or equal to 138 percent of the poverty line.
 Families with incomes above the level needed to qualify for Medicaid, but less than or equal to 400 percent of the poverty line can receive tax credits that will help them pay for health coverage in the new health insurance exchanges.